Fairbanks, Alaska: Utilities

+Law enforcement

-The Fairbanks Police Department is the law enforcement agency responsible for the city.
+The Fairbanks Police Department is the primary law enforcement agency responsible for the city.
 Recently the police department has had trouble keeping their employees.
 In 2021 the Fairbanks Daily News-Miner reported that "The Fairbanks Police Department hired 45 officers in the past five years and lost 50 in the same time frame."
 The department also reported that out of 45 sworn officer positions, only 34 were filled, or about 75%.
+Troop D of the Alaska State Troopers supplements the Police Department with additional personnel.